-CSE is the administrator of a suite of clean transportation incentive programs for the state of Vermont that provides residents more affordable transportation options and helps reduce greenhouse gas emissions.
+CSE administered several incentive programs for Vermont that provided residents and businesses cleaner and more affordable transportation options designed to help reduce state greenhouse gas emissions.

-Incentive offerings vary based on the program, type of vehicle and income-qualifying requirements.
-Most incentives can be combined with other state clean vehicle programs and stacked with local utility programs for even greater cost savings.
-The programs are:
+Incentive offerings varied based on the program, type of vehicle and income-qualifying requirements.
+Most incentives could be combined with other state clean vehicle programs and stacked with federal and local utility programs for even greater cost savings.
+The programs were:

-Replace Your Ride – Incentives of $3,000 for income-eligible residents who retire an at least 10-year-old vehicle and switch to a new or used PEV.
+- Replace Your Ride: Incentives of $2,500 and $5,000 for residents who scrap an at least 10-year-old vehicle and switch to a new or used EV or receive a prepaid clean mobility debit card.

-Incentive Program for eBikes – Rebates of $250-$400 for electric bicycles (e-bikes) for income-qualified purchasers – the nation’s first statewide electric bike incentive program.
+- Incentive Program for eBikes: Rebates of $400 to $800 for electric bicycles for residents – the nation’s first statewide electric bike incentive program.

-CSE helped design and develop the programs and is responsible for their operations.
+CSE helped design and develop the programs and was responsible for their operations.

 Program at a Glance